 With the holidays right around the corner, we wanted to highlight a title that seems meant for this time of year!

 Books make amazing gifts!
 If you're looking for some terrific gift ideas, check out our 50+ Best Books That Make Great Gifts!

-I first discovered this Caldecott Winner at our library years ago and while this book has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!
+I first discovered this Caldecott Winner at our library years ago and while The Little House has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!

 Several years ago, my mom and I visited the Eric Carle Museum of Picture Book Art for an exhibit about Caldecott Winning books.

 Afterwards, while looking through the gift shop, (because what trip is complete without a few souvenirs?!) we came across a selection of the Caldecott winners that had been featured.